 Santa Clara, CA Kitchen, Bath and Home Renovation Gadi Construction

-The cost of a 20x20 addition varies widely based on location, materials, and complexity, but a general range is between $80,000 and $200,000.
+The cost of a 20x20 addition can vary widely based on location, materials, and complexity, but a general range is between $80,000 and $200,000.
 This translates to roughly $200 to $500 per square foot.
-A basic, single-room addition with standard finishes tends to be at the lower end.
-Costs escalate significantly for projects involving kitchens or bathrooms due to plumbing and electrical work, high-end finishes, structural modifications, or second-story additions.
-Key factors influencing the final price include foundation work, roofing, siding matching, insulation, HVAC extension, and interior finishes.
-Always obtain multiple detailed quotes from licensed contractors and budget an additional 10-20% for unforeseen expenses.
+A basic, single-room addition with standard finishes typically falls on the lower end.
+Costs increase significantly for projects involving kitchens or bathrooms due to plumbing and electrical work, higher-end finishes, complex roofing, or if structural modifications are needed.
+Site preparation, permits, and labor are major factors.
+For an accurate estimate, it is crucial to obtain detailed quotes from licensed contractors who can assess your specific property, local building codes, and material choices.

 252 reviews